 What we liked

-Well-organized interface: Hostinger’s web hosting management dashboard is very well designed.
+Well-organized interface: Hostinger's web hosting management dashboard is well-designed.
 Performance metrics such as server speed and storage usage are available as soon as you log in.
-More advanced insights can be found in the dedicated analytics tab.
-You also get the proprietary hPanel control panel along with an AI website builder for WordPress and the Softaculous auto-installer for one-click CMS installs.
+More advanced insights are available in the dedicated analytics tab.
+You also get the proprietary hPanel control panel, an AI website builder for WordPress, and the Softaculous auto-installer for one-click CMS installs.

-Great performance: Our speed tests recorded impressive server response times, with an average performance score of 97.3/100.
-We recorded average loading times of 0.8 s for First Contentful Paint (FCP, when the first content element has loaded) and 1.1 s for the Largest Contentful Paint (LCP, when the largest content element has loaded), as well as 100% uptime during our testing period.
+Great performance: Our speed tests recorded impressive server response times, with a near-perfect performance score.
+We recorded fast average loading times of First Contentful Paint (FCP, when the first content element loads) and Largest Contentful Paint (LCP, when the largest content element loads), as well as 100% uptime during our testing period.
+Google recommends FCP and LCP scores under 1.8 s and 2.5 s, respectively.

 No-code tools: With Hostinger's plans, you also get access to an AI website builder for business and ecommerce sites, a WordPress-specific website builder with AI features, and the Horizons app, which can help you build and deploy web applications, with an AI chatbot interface.
 You also get a whole library of templates to set up complex VPS environments with Docker, Node.js, and n8n.